Structured Grid Generation

 The surface formulation of the elliptic PDE methods allows for surfaces to be constrained to the CAD geometry whether that be a single surface or span a collection of surfaces.

-Extruding Structured Grids
+Extrusion Methods for Structured Grids

 All of the extrusion methods also can be applied to 2D grids and surface grids constrained to CAD surfaces.
-In the latter case, the mesh marches across the entire cad model, from one surface to the next.
+In the latter case, the mesh marches across the entire geometry model, from one surface to the next.

 The hyperbolic method is especially well suited for CFD solvers that use overlapping grids but contains features to extrude multi-block abutting grids as well.
 In other words, a point to point interface can be maintained between adjacent abutting blocks.